Strong constraints from COSINE-100 on the DAMA dark matter results using the same sodium iodide target

 where $T_i$ and $W_i$ are the height of the $i^{th}$ time bin in the reference template and event, respectively.
 Likelihood parameters for the scintillation signal events ($\ln\mathcal{L}_s$) and the PMT-induced noise events ($\ln\mathcal{L}_n$) are evaluated for each event.
 With these, we define a likelihood score as,

 where large $p_l$ for an event implies that the event is more closely matched to the scintillation signal than the PMT-induced noise events.
 The updated BDT is trained with the likelihood score.
-This provided good discrimination against PMT-induced noise events and enabled us to lower the threshold to 1 keV~\cite{Adhikari:2020xxj}.
-A BDT score, a single discriminating parameter created by combining the various selections for input parameters according to their corresponding importance, for the single-hit physics data near the energy threshold (1--1.25\,keV) is presented in Fig.A~\ref{fig:bdt_dist_cut}.
-With the established selection criteria, we reduced the PMT-induced noise contamination level to less than $0.5$\,\%.
+This provided good discrimination against PMT-induced noise events and enabled us to lower the threshold to 1\,keVee~\cite{Adhikari:2020xxj}.
+A BDT score, a single discriminating parameter created by combining the various selections for input parameters according to their corresponding importance, for the single-hit physics data near the energy threshold (1--1.25\,keVee) is presented in Fig.\ref{fig:bdt_dist_cut}.
+With these selection criteria, we reduced the PMT-induced noise contamination level to less than $0.5$\,\%.

 Event selection efficiencies for the electron recoil events were evaluated with the $^{60}$Co calibration data.
-The efficiency is calculated by integrating the model distribution of the scintillation signals and the PMT-induced noise events shown in Fig.A~\ref{fig:bdt_dist_cut}.
+The efficiency is calculated by integrating the model distribution for the scintillation signals and the PMT-induced noise events shown in Fig.~\ref{fig:bdt_dist_cut}.
 A specialized apparatus with a monoenergetic 2.42\,MeV neutron beam was used to measure the selection efficiencies of the nuclear recoil events~\cite{Joo:2018hom}.
-This measurement was performed with a small-size test crystal that was cut from the same ingot of a crystal used for the COSINE-100 experiment.
-The efficiencies determined for the electron recoil events and the nuclear recoil events are consistent within the 5\% level as shown in Fig.A~\ref{fig:efficiency}.
+This measurement was performed with a small-size test crystal that was cut from the same ingot as a crystal used for the COSINE-100 experiment.
+The efficiencies determined for the electron recoil events and the nuclear recoil events are consistent within the 5\% level as shown in Fig.~\ref{fig:efficiency}.
 Systematic uncertainties in the efficiency measurements account for deviations from different measurements, as well as from the $^{60}$Co calibration data and the single-hit physics data.